jlgrock/LightBrightChild/README.md

 In this example, the plugin gets bundled using [Maven](https://maven.apache.org) and the assembly plugin.
 This guarantees that everything is up to date and that packaging is consistent.
-Maven is a Java (primarily) build tool and is a little more complicated than it could be, and I suggest checking out my [Sky Child Theme](https://github.com/jlgrock/SkyChild)
+You are required to have this installed prior to executing a build.
+Maven is a Java (primarily) build tool and is a little more complicated than it could be, and I suggest checking out my [Sky Child Theme](https://github.com/jlgrock/SkyChild).
+To execute this, just type "mvn clean install" from the root project directory.

 Theme development is described by reading the article at http://codex.wordpress.org Theme_Development.